ibm-cloud-docs/cognos-dashboard-embedded/ddeusecase_addcanneddashboard.md

 # Adding a canned dashboard to an application

-When you want to add dashboards to your application, then you had two options:
+You have two options to add dashboards to your application:
 1. You can author dashboard views in advance for use within your application.
-2. Or you can provide a more free-form dash-boarding tool, to allow your users to do their own exploration of the data in your application.
+2. You can provide a more free-form dash-boarding tool, to allow your users to do their own exploration of the data in your application.

-To create your dashboard specifications during development, use {{site.data.keyword.dynamdashbemb_full}} during development as follows:
+To create your dashboard specifications during development, use {{site.data.keyword.dynamdashbemb_full}} as follows:
-1. During development, launch the {{site.data.keyword.dynamdashbemb_short}} test tool, or your own application that uses {{site.data.keyword.dynamdashbemb_short}}.
+1. Launch the {{site.data.keyword.dynamdashbemb_short}} test tool, or your own application that uses {{site.data.keyword.dynamdashbemb_short}}.
 2. Create a new dashboard with the *dashboard.createNew()* method.
-3. Add the data sources from her application to the dashboard.
+3. Add the data sources from your application to the dashboard.
 4. Author the JSON text or dashboard specification with the *dashboardAPI.getSpec()* method.
 5. Save the dashboard specification with its application source code.
 6. At run time, instantiate the dashboard in your app with the *dashboard.openDashboard()* method.
 Pass the dashboard specification that you created earlier.